 Keywords: it is recommended that Article submissions contain 5-10 keywords sometime before publication.
 If the submission is received without a list of keywords, an Editor will request them before the Article is published.

-Reviews and Responses are evaluated on the same criteria as Articles, and follow the same Submission Guidelines, with the addendum that they should be explicit as to which Article they are responding (by inclusion of title and/or link), and that it is expected that Reviews will be 2,000-6,000 words, and Responses 5,000-12,000 (though these are again rough guidelines only).
+Reviews are of two kinds: Comments and Responses, which are evaluated on the same criteria as Articles, and follow the same Submission Guidelines, with the addendum that they should be explicit as to which Article they are responding (by inclusion of title and/or link), and that it is expected that Comments will be 2,000-6,000 words, and Responses 5,000-12,000 (though these are again rough guidelines only).

-Reality retains exclusive copyright on all Articles, Reviews, and Responses for a 9-month period from date of publication.
+Reality retains exclusive copyright on all Articles and Reviews for a 9-month period from date of publication.
 Requests to republish material within the timeframe of exclusive copyright will be considered on a case-by-case basis.
 It is kindly asked that any republication of material originally published with Reality receive some attribution of its original publication.